Progradius/PhytoController/README.md

 ### 1 - Host instructions
-Install the following packages on host machine (Raspberry Pi based example, see your OS documentation for more accurate informations)
+Install the following packages on host machine (Raspberry Pi based example, see your OS documentation for more accurate information)

 #### Grafana